open-telemetry/opentelemetry-specification/specification/overview.md

 ## CorrelationContext

-In addition to trace propagation, OpenTelemetry provides a simple mechanism for propagating name/value pairs, called **CorrelationContext**.
-The **CorrelationContext** is intended for indexing observability events in one service with attributes provided by a prior service in the same transaction.
+In addition to trace propagation, OpenTelemetry provides a simple mechanism for propagating name/value pairs, called `CorrelationContext`. `CorrelationContext` is intended for indexing observability events in one service with attributes provided by a prior service in the same transaction.
 This helps to establish a causal relationship between these events.

-The **CorrelationContext** is based on the [W3C Correlation-Context specification](https://w3c.github.io/correlation-context/), and implements the protocol as it is defined in that working group.
-While **CorrelationContext** can be used to prototype other cross-cutting concerns, this mechanism is primarily intended to convey values for the OpenTelemetry observability systems.
+The `CorrelationContext` is based on the [W3C Correlation-Context specification](https://w3c.github.io/correlation-context/), and implements the protocol as it is defined in that working group.
+While `CorrelationContext` can be used to prototype other cross-cutting concerns, this mechanism is primarily intended to convey values for the OpenTelemetry observability systems.

-These values can be consumed from **CorrelationContext** and used as an additional dimension for a metric, or additional context for logs and traces.
+These values can be consumed from `CorrelationContext` and used as an additional dimension for a metric, or additional context for logs and traces.
 Some examples:

-- a web service can benefit from including context around what service has sent the request.
+- a web service can benefit from including context around what service has sent the request
 - a SaaS provider can include context about the API user or token that is responsible for that request
 - determining that a particular browser version is associated with a failure in an image processing service

-**CorrelationContext** is a collection of name/value pairs, with each key of associated with exactly one value and is serialized using the [W3C Correlation Context](https://w3c.github.io/correlation-context/) specification.
+`CorrelationContext` is a collection of name/value pairs, with each key of associated with exactly one value and is serialized using the [W3C Correlation Context](https://w3c.github.io/correlation-context/) specification.

-For backwards compatibility with OpenTracing, Baggage is propagated as **CorrelationContext** when using the OpenTracing bridge.
+For backwards compatibility with OpenTracing, Baggage is propagated as `CorrelationContext` when using the OpenTracing bridge.
 New concerns with different criteria should consider creating a new cross-cutting concern to cover their use-case; they may benefit from the W3C encoding format but use a new HTTP header to convey data throughout a distributed trace.